Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * [Q&A: Let Hannah finish her work on the map before expanding?](./transcriptions/yt-wZOVw8KV1rQ.md) https://www.youtube.com/watch?v=wZOVw8KV1rQ

 ### [August 25th, 2020 Livestream](./2020-08-25.md)
+* Q&A: Can we expect significant performance increase with Update 4? https://www.youtube.com/watch?v=PVf-pBNYO_M
+* Q&A: How about procedural maps? https://www.youtube.com/watch?v=oYVWBcgkahY
 * Q&A: Underwater biome when? https://clips.twitch.tv/HonorableCautiousDonutStoneLightning
 * Q&A: Terraforming? https://clips.twitch.tv/CourageousTardyLarkShazBotstix
 * Q&A: Will you guys be hiding more stuff throughout the world for the Story Mode? https://clips.twitch.tv/VastAlertBadgerTF2John